 The logical problem

 According to the logical problem it is impossible for God and evil to co-exist.
 If God exists, then evil cannot exist.
 If evil exists then God cannot exist.
 Since evil exists, it follows that God does not exist.
-The theist does not have to answer why God allows evil; they need only to show that God and evil are not incompatible.
+The theist does not have to answer why God allows evil; they need only to show that the concurrent existence of God and evil are not incompatible.

 The problem with this argument is that there is no inconsistency between God’s existence and evil’s existence.
 There is no explicit contradiction, logically.
 In order to get an implicit contradiction one needs a hidden assumption or assumptions that are necessarily true to produce the contradiction, and no philosopher has been able to come up with such premises.
 Possibly the best premise that has been tried would go as follows: